 Ocean paddle boarding

-Ocean paddle boarding can be complicated.
-The ocean could be calm, glassy and drop dead gorgeous in the morning and then by the afternoon it could turn extremely stormy and rough.
-When ocean paddle boarding, you always need to be prepared for the worst-case scenario because the weather could change unexpectedly.
-We went on an epic ocean expedition along the Big Sur coast two years ago which will show you quick the ocean conditions can change.
+Ocean paddle boarding can sometimes be variable.
+The ocean could be calm, glassy and drop dead gorgeous in the morning and then by the afternoon it could turn windy and choppy.
+When ocean paddle boarding, you always need to be prepared because the weather could change unexpectedly.

 There are many variables to consider before you go ocean stand up paddle boarding.
 Keep in mind that the ocean is prone to multiple swells, rough waters, gusty winds, etc. Also, don’t forgot about the ocean’s forever changing tides, currents and diverse marine life.
 Before you go ocean paddle boarding, make sure to monitor the weather, tides and read our experience on SUP safety tips.
 In addition, depending on where you live, it might be necessary to wear a wetsuit because the ocean can stay cold all year round.
 Don’t forget to wear a life jacket too!